50 Absurd Facts That Will Make You Question Everything

-Every day, there's a possibility that you'll discover something new.
-Maybe you're reading the newspaper and an interesting statistic jumps out at you.
-Or you're at dinner and your kid stuns you with an awesome piece of trivia they learned in school.
-However it happens, these moments spark our curiosity and keep our minds fresh.
-Plus, having a few fun fascinating facts in your back pocket means you'll never be stuck in an awkward conversation again.
+There's nothing like a good fun fact to restore your sense of wonder about the world around you.
+Maybe you're at dinner and your kid stuns you with an awesome piece of trivia they learned from their science textbook.
+Or maybe you're watching Animal Planet and an interesting statistic jumps out at you.
+However they happen, these are the moments that spark our curiosity and keep our minds fresh.
+Plus, having a few fascinating facts in your back pocket means you'll never be stuck in an awkward conversation again.